 - On some occasions our designers can work with PNG or TIFF files as long as they are saved out at 100% the size you would like them to appear, with 150 DPI (dots per inch) or greater (same as Photoshop documents).
 Jakroo would also request that PNG or TIFF files have a transparent background so the designers can eliminate the white box that surrounds the file.
 The designers will still be limited with what they can customize with these graphics, but should be able to print them as they appear on your screen.
 If you are concerned about your logos being acceptable please let us know.

 - If you can not provide Jakroo with proper vector files, or high enough resolution raster image(s), our professional designers can create the artwork or logo by re-drawing them.
 There will likely be extra costs associated to re-create a design or logo for you.
 Jakroo will provide you with a price quote before any art time has started.
 Email us: firstname.lastname@example.org

 Registered, Trademarked, and Copyright images (® ™ ©)

 - It is illegal to use any Copyrighted or Trademarked images without permission.
 Jakroo will request that you have proper approval from any company or corporation if you are requesting their images/logos on your apparel.
 Once the approval form is signed, you will be taking full responsibility for the use of the images on your apparel.

 How should you select colors for you custom apparel?

-- For true Pantone colors, we suggest referring to an actual Pantone Coated Color Swatch Book.
-Sublimated colors may appear slightly muted when compared to Pantone color swatches.
+- If you have specific Pantone® colors that need to be matched, please use the Pantone Solid Coated Color Swatch Book to provide us with those colors.
+Sublimated colors may appear slightly muted when compared to Pantone® color swatches.
 Fabric tends to soak up light compared with the reflective nature of glossy paper.